Radical-Ghost/Spotify/README.md

-#My take on a Spotify Clone.
+My take on a Spotify Clone.
-#just run the html file.
+Just run the html file.